cloudfoundry-incubator/kubecf/scripts/README.md

 List all configured tools and their current versions.

+When running with `PINNED_TOOLS` set to a non-empty value, it will throw an error for each [installable tool](tools/README.md#installable_tools) that is missing, is not installed with the required version, or is not installed in the `TOOLS_DIR`.

 #### ./scripts/version.sh

 Prints the current KubeCF version to STDOUT.
 It is used by `kubecf-build` and